joshddunn/pokemon-graphql-api/README.md

 value to be a string, but without strong consequences.
 If not of the defined type, it will simply return `null` for that field.

+gwap - turns the ugly formatted paraph into a nicely formatted one.

+gq - formats the visually selected line

 ## TO DO

   - Add connection types for each type
   - Use connection for endpoints
   - 'Advanced' filtering for each of the endpoints